How Entrepreneurship Support Promotes Community Goals

 Critics will say that the government exaggerates some of the figures about the percentage of the net new workers (the term takes into account the fact that some workers are hired and then quickly laid off) that small businesses create.
 However, until I see definitive studies otherwise, I accept these figures because they are consistent with my own observations.

-Another set of more discouraging figures pertains to the failure rate of small business start-up attempts.
-Again, lively debate would be the polite term for the discussions about statistics on small business failure.
 If there's any consensus at all, it tends in the direction of about a third of all small businesses succeeding, a third breaking even, and a third losing money.
 About a third drop out within the first two years, and only about half are still in existence in four years.
 Maybe 30% are still in business in 10 years.

 Given all these tendencies and allowing for bad measurement, liars who figure, and scholars who keep the liars somewhat in line, the following are realistic conclusions from the community standpoint: